-Learn how to make oat milk that's creamy, smooth, lightly sweet, and not slimy, even when heated or blended.
-Inspired by processes used by Oatly and other manufacturers, the trick is to add enzymes that break down starch into sugars.
+Learn how to make oat milk at home that's perfectly creamy, lightly sweet, and can be heated, frothed, and blended without getting slimy!
+Inspired by processes used by Oatly and other manufacturers, the trick is to soak the oats with enzymes that break down starch into sugars.
 But don't worry, it's not as tricky as it sounds!
 I'll walk you through it step by step so that you can make oat milk at home that performs and tastes just like store-bought, for a fraction of the cost!

 I share a lot of recipes made with oats, from oat flour in baking to oat milk in desserts and sauces.
 So naturally, I've wanted to share an oat milk recipe for ages!
 But I didn't want to do it until I figured out how to make a better oat milk.